Latest SSC jobs » GK Questions » Oxidation and Reduction

 Oxidation and Reduction Equations

-1. Number of atoms of each element on both sides of the equation is the same and therefore the mass is conserved.
+1. The number of atoms of each element on both sides of the equation is the same and therefore the mass is conserved.

 2. The sum of the positive and negative charges is the same on both sides of the equation and therefore the charge is conserved.
 (Charge is conserved because electrons are neither created nor destroyed in a chemical reaction.)